ibm-cloud-docs/ContinuousDelivery/nexus_integration.md

 ## Learn more about Nexus

-To learn more about Nexus, see the [Nexus article](https://www.ibm.com/cloud/garage/content/deliver/tool_nexus/){:external} on the IBM Cloud Garage Method.
+To learn more about Nexus, see the [Nexus article](https://www.ibm.com/cloud/garage/content/deliver/tool_nexus/){: external} on the IBM Cloud Garage Method.